 Wireless headphones are a rapidly emerging market, thanks to the continually growing proportion of the population that own Bluetooth-enabled smartphones and tablets.
 On-ear wireless headphones, in particular, are picking up.
 We've reviewed several of these style of headphones, and found performance and price to vary wildly.
 You can spend $30 on a bargain-bin set of wireless headphones, or upwards of $400-500 for some of the name brand audiophile products out there.
-And at those extremes, it's a little easier to weed out the "real deal" from the junk.
-But in the middle of the road, around the $80-150 mark, things get a little less clear.

 In the world of premium headphones, there is an emerging market for "designer" products - a niche Beats By Dre has been all too happy to fill in cooperation with Monster Cable (until now - HTC will be taking over Beats' headphone production).
 In fact, Beats accounts for over half of the $1 billion headphone market in the US - succeeding in ways and in markets brands like Sennheiser and Grado could only dream of.
-My high school-going younger brother even has a pair of these flashy phones - and he really doesn't listen to much music.